opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 passage_threshold
     **optional**
-    Specifies the threshold of votes the ballot measure needs in order to pass.
+    Specifies the threshold of votes the ballot measure needs in order to pass (string).
 The default is a simple majority, i.e., "50% plus one vote".
 Other common thresholds are "three-fifths" and "two-thirds".

 pro_statement
     **optional**